There are many reasons someone might need to sell a tenant-occupied property in the Valley of the Sun (Arizona).

 A mad or uncooperative tenant is difficult to work with.
 If a tenant is being difficult with you (Seller) how do you think he will be with a 3rd party like a Realtor?
 Not good, the deal is dead on arrival.

 The truth about selling a home with tenants is your buyer pool is smaller for many reasons (access/entry, unforeseen damages and issues, etc.).
-Financing is a little trickier for tenant occupied homes when it comes to 1st time home buyers and todays #1 buyer is 1st time home buyer.
+Financing is a little trickier for tenant occupied homes when it comes to 1st time home buyers.
 When selling to an investor buyer make sure to have P&L, leases, and tenant info ready.
 But all these issues if addressed upfront and correctly will result in a top of the market sale.

 Although you’re in the real estate business, your also in the people/customer service business.
 In the people/customer services business people will work with, not against people they like.